imacrayon/alpine-ajax/docs/index.md

 # Alpine AJAX

 Alpine AJAX seamlessly integrates your client and server using [Alpine.js](https://alpinejs.dev).

-With Alpine AJAX your can ditch your bulky virtual DOM, your complex state management solution, your over-engineered synthetic event bus, your colossal build pipeline, and have fun building websites again.

-Alpine AJAX helps you build straight-forward, robust, interactive websites.
+Use it to build straight-forward, robust, interactive websites.

 - **Alpine AJAX is small**: Under 4kB (gzipped), combined with Alpine.js you can build [almost anything you want](/examples) with only 18kB of total JavaScript.
 - **Alpine AJAX is flexible**: It has zero server-side dependencies, you can use it with _any_ server-side stack.